 Intel doesn't appear to be shooting quite that high for the consumer space, but we expect to see Xe Graphics models sporting 96 EUs up to 512 EUs, and everything in between.
 Combined with clock speeds of 1.5-2.0 GHz, which seems reasonable considering previous designs plus the move to 10nm+, and Intel could be pushing 12-16 TFLOPS of computational power on a 512 EU chip.
 Add in 8GB of GDDR6 memory (or maybe double that to 16GB) and Intel's highest performance Xe Graphics card could be a viable competitor to AMD and Nvidia GPUs.
 That's the theory at least, though we still don't know if ray tracing support will happen.

-And finally, at the bottom of the heap, we have the budget Xe HP configuration.
-This would have a single GPU chiplet (or the smallest Xe Graphics dedicated GPU), 4GB or maybe 8GB of VRAM, and roughly half the performance of the mid-range model.
+And finally, at the bottom of the heap, we have the budget Xe Graphics configuration.
+This could have a single GPU chiplet or the smallest Xe Graphics dedicated GPU, 4GB or 8GB of VRAM, and roughly half the performance of the mid-range model.
 With 128 EUs, that's 1024 cores and a potential 3-4 TFLOPS of compute, depending on clock speeds.
 There would likely be a higher and lower tier model, one with 96 EUs and no PCIe power connection required, and a second higher performance budget card with 128 EUs and a 6-pin power connector.

 It's worth noting that Intel did say at one point during its CES presentation that Xe Graphics would be four times as fast as Gen9 Graphics.
 The above configurations would certainly hit that mark, and even exceed it.
 However, we don't know if Intel was saying four times simply from the architecture, i.e. when equalizing clock speeds and EU counts, or four times as fast overall.
 Xe LP integrated solutions already appear to be targeting the 4x increase relative to an integrated GT2 UHD Graphics 630 configuration.
 A 128 EU dedicated Xe Graphics card should have no trouble surpassing everything Intel has previously offered.